-As members of the media, policymakers, business leaders and Americans in general consume the continual reports of record corporate profits and the skyrocketing stock market, people are left wondering: Where are the jobs?
+As members of the media, policymakers, business leaders, and Americans, in general, consume the continual reports of record corporate profits and the skyrocketing stock market, people are left wondering: Where are the jobs?

-Leading indicators predict — though not always accurately — changes, patterns or trends in the economy as a whole, while lagging indicators usually change after the economy has been restructured.
+Leading indicators predict — though not always accurately — changes, patterns, or trends in the economy as a whole while lagging indicators usually change after the economy has been restructured.
 Leading indicators are the proverbial horse that precedes the cart.

 Importance of Distinguishing Between Leading and Lagging Indicators

-I’m sure we all can recall a time when we were eating healthier and exercising more regularly, yet we became frustrated by the length of time it took for our healthier lifestyle to show results on the scale.
-If we endured through this frustration, we likely experienced a little weight loss.
+I’m sure we all can recall when we were eating healthier and exercising more regularly, yet we became frustrated by the length of time it took for our healthier lifestyle to show results on the scale.
+If we endured this frustration, we likely experienced a little weight loss.
 The reduction inspired us to keep up the good work, which, over time, produced more weight loss.